Remigius2011/pg-dump/readme.md

 $ docker run -it --rm -e PG_HOST=<postgresql host> -e PG_PORT=<postgresql port> -e PG_SCHEMA=<schema> -e PG_DB=<database> -e PG_PASSWORD=<postgres password> -e S3_HOST=<s3 host> -e S3_ACCESS_KEY=<s3 access key> -e S3_SECRET_KEY=<s3 secret key> remigius65/pg-dump
 ```

-to restore a backup, you can run it by invoking the script `restore.sh` which takes the full backup timestamp as a parameter.
+to restore a backup, you can run it by invoking the script `restore.sh` which takes the full backup timestamp as a parameter. if `sync`is added as a second parameter,
+the backup file is taken from the sync copy (i.e. using environment variables `S3_SYNC_*`).